radhikavraghavan5/radhikavraghavan5/README.md

 ### Hi there!👋 I'm Radhika Vijayaraghavan, a data analysis enthusiast with a Master of Science in Engineering/Industrial Management with a specialization in Data Analytics & Supply Chain from California State University, East Bay.

 I'm passionate about using data to solve problems and improve operational processes.
 I have experience in a variety of industries, including eCommerce SaaS, Transportation Operations, Technology.
-I'm very interested in exploring the intricacies of data and storytelling through visualization
+I'm very interested in exploring the intricacies of data and storytelling through interactive visualization

 I'm always looking for new challenges and opportunities to learn and grow.
 If you have any projects that you think I'd be a good fit for, please don't hesitate to reach out!